This blog may contain affiliate links. Read our disclosure policy for more info.

 If you want to enjoy the parkway’s best stops then you’ll need half a day to do so, but with that said, if you simply want to cruise an alternative route from Banff to Lake Louise, then an hour will suffice!

-Note: There will be some closures to vehicle traffic on sections of the Bow Valley Parkway this year (2022).
+Note: There will be some closures to vehicle traffic on sections of the Bow Valley Parkway this year (2023).
 From May 1-June 30 and then again from Sept 1-Sept 30 vehicles will NOT be able to drive the 17km/11mi stretch of road from the TransCanada-Highway junction to Johnston Canyon, it will be restricted to cyclists’ use only.
-This is the eastern part of the road.
+This is the eastern part of the road that is affected if you’re traveling to Johnston Canyon from Banff.
 You will still be able to access Johnston Canyon and the Bow Valley Parkway via the intersection near Castle Mountain Chalets.

 5. Stroll through the Cascade Gardens